jpikl/pm/README.md

-  si                  Alias for 'search installed' sa                  Alias for 'search available' f, refresh          Refresh local package database h, help             Print this help
+  si                  Alias for 'search installed' sa                  Alias for 'search available' f, refresh          Refresh local package database w, which            Print which package manager is being used h, help             Print this help
 ```